silx-kit/silx/doc/source/applications/compare.rst

 The *silx compare* command provides a graphical user interface to compare 2D data from files.

 It displays a list of datasets, and allows to open multiple datasets.

-This list can be updated with drag and drop from silx view.
+.. hint:: You can add files by drag and drop from silx view.

 .. |imgViewImg| figure:: img/silx-compare.png